abshirahmed/abshirahmed/README.md

 I enjoy seeing the fruits of my labour, I’m very **results driven**.
 I love **engineering excellence**.
 Things that make me say _“oooh, now that’s nice”_.

 ### Other things to know about me
-I am a **family man** with 3 beautiful children.
+I am a **family man** with 3 beautiful children and an amazing wife.
 When I’m not chasing the kids around the house, I’m probably chasing that **stupid cat** we have.
 I **love to cook** and am actually pretty good at it.
 The family loves it when it’s my day to cook.

 I’m in a toxic relationship with **Arsenal FC** and I’m actually contemplating revoking my support for them.
 Surely it’s not good for my health.